ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 We also include google map feature in our app, so you will need to get a key for that

+Please get an API key no matter whether you choose to use the map feature or not, getting the key is free and without inputing credit information.
+And our app requires a key to run successfully

 To get an API key:
 * Go to the Google Cloud Platform Console: cloud.google.com
 * Click on "console"